 REGISTER: Click HERE to register for summer camp.

 REGÍSTRESE: Click AQUÍ para registrarse en el campamento.

 COST: In order to promote economic justice, Art in the Garden uses a sliding scale fee.
 Camp is FREE for all families experiencing poverty.
 For more about sliding scales, click HERE. *At least half of the spots in our programming are always reserved for students who identify as low-income and/or as a person of color, immigrant, or refugee.*

 QUESTIONS?
 Email us at email@example.com or call (412) 592-5711.

 Some of the city’s most talented teaching artists and ecologists provide unique experiences for youth and families at Art in the Garden.
 We are a community that embraces our intersectionality, welcomes the whole of each person, and values our interconnection.
 Teaching artists and ecologists empower youth and build confidence, giving youth opportunities to experience themselves as agents of positive change.
 Art in the Garden supports each youth’s ability to thrive and live their fullest expressions of themselves.

-Earthen Vessels provides free breakfast and lunch.
+Earthen Vessels (everyday) provides free breakfast and lunch.